leggedrobotics/wild_visual_navigation/README.md

 ```

 ## Vision pipeline - offline training
 All configs are set in `BaseWVN/config/wvn_config.py`, for all the training/testing, you should pay attention to path-related settings.

+Download segment_anything model checkpoint from [here](https://drive.google.com/file/d/1TU3asknvo1UKdhx0z50ghHDt1C_McKJu/view?usp=drive_link) and speicify the path in the config file.
 ### Offline Dataset
 It is generated from the online rosbag playing.
 By setting `label_ext_mode: bool=True` you can record the dataset.
 The corresponding settings and paths are in config file.
 ```bash